 Brooklyn artist RAE is another artist who doesn’t limit his creations to just one particular medium.
 His work ranges from small stickers to large paintings to sculptures made from anything he can get his hands on.
 He’s said that sometimes he will even walk the shoulder of the highway looking for parts that have fallen off of cars so he can incorporate them into his art.
 No matter what medium he’s working in, his work is always colorful, and more often than not, contains elements of his trademark characters like the ones you see above.

 He’s also pretty ballsy.
 He has told the story of how he was almost busted by the cops when installing his first street sculpture.
 The cops rolled up on him mid-installation and asked what he was doing.
 He stopped and told them that he loved the piece of art and just had to have it, before he suggested to the cops that maybe he should leave it up, to which they agreed and let him “put it back”, not realizing that they were allowing him to install it right under their noses.
-And then there’s the sculpture that he installed in the middle of the day in an undisclosed subway stop in New York.
+And then there’s the sculpture that he installed in the middle of the day at an undisclosed subway stop in New York.
 It’s been up for quite some time, and it looks so professional and fitting that nobody has ever questioned it.
 Every single time I use this train station, I smirk to myself at how awesome it was that he pulled that off.

 This past fall, RAE took over an East Village bodega for a month.
-He transformed the mostly-empty bodega into a makeshift art gallery where his various works (again, sculptures, paintings, stickers + more) were the main attraction, with a few bagels and what not tossed in to make you remember that you were still in a bodega.
+He transformed the mostly-empty bodega into a makeshift art gallery where his various works (again, sculptures, paintings, stickers + more) were the main attraction, with a few bagels and whatnot tossed in to make you remember that you were still in a bodega.
 It was a very impressive display of his work.
 It’s things like this that make you realize that RAE is the type of artist that is always pushing himself to try something new.

 Music is very important to RAE, and I’m very thankful for the kind words and enthusiasm he’s had for this Background Noise project.
 He even asked to design his own image for the podcast (seen at the top).